WebAssembly/design/MVP.md

 * The primary unit of loadable, executable code is a **module**.
 * A module can declare a subset of its functions and global variables to be **exports**.
 The meaning of exports (how and when they are called) is defined by the host environment.
-  * `_start` can be the only meaningful export.
+For example, `_start` and `init` can be the only meaningful exports.
-  * An `init` method could always be called after loading a module and before any other exports are called.
 * A module can declare a set of **imports**.
 An import is a tuple containing a module name, export name, and the type to use for the import within the module.
 The host environment controls the mapping from module name to which